 Upon selecting a group, the admin can add or remove Record Types and fine-tune Create, Read, Update, and Delete access.

-2 years later, we did a re-design of Security, implementing both visual and interaction improvements.
+2 years later, we did a re-design of Security to fit our rebrand, We implemented visual and interaction improvements.
 The visual design is much cleaner, and the admin can easily navigate between groups.

 2 years later, we redesigned the page to make it more visually appealing and easier to use.

-We also added the functionality for Admins to be able to edit Security Access via the Record Template Editor.
+We added functionality for Admins to be able to edit Security Access via the Record Template Editor.
 In a Record Template editor, users can manage Security pertaining to that particular Record Template.

 Upon clicking Security as shown above, the admin is brought to this overlay.